Miscarriage & pregnancy loss

 Aug 15, 2011 7:47AM

 Just been away on annual leave and back at work today.

 It is nice to share our experiences with people who have went through the same problems.

 How is everyone coping with it emotionally?
 I can totally emphasise with Kwn - I now hate seeing people pregnant or becoming pregnant.
 I feel quite isolated and bit depressed.
 Been seeing an counseller (sp?) at work -which has been okay, but still think there are deep routed problems inside me.
 Anyone got any suggestions on how to remain positive?

-Welcome to due in July 2021 and huge congratulations on your pregnancy!
+Welcome to Due in November 2021 and huge congratulations on your pregnancy!
 I'm @DanielleMFM and it's great to see you here.
 If you'd like to join this thread and meet others due this month too, please introduce yourself.
-Start as many threads here in Due in July 2021 category, from due dates to baby names, whatever you want…
+Start as many threads as you like, in the Due in November 2021 category, from due dates to baby names,…